Talk a Good Game: Musical style, writing and composition

 "Street Life" sees Rowland opt for a "no BS" attitude.
 She sings about how "chasing fast money takes precedence over self-improvement" atop a mid-2000s pop music production, built around layers of hand drums and horn stabs.
 It was produced by Pharrell Williams and opens with Rowland saying "Ooh 'dere go my baby daddy!".
 The lyrics then continue on to speak about the current problems society is facing, "the recession ate me alive / Tryin' to get where the breeze is nice / So I can breathe."
 She then goes on to speak about social issues and the breakdown of society on lyrics like "coming from the street life we know it's letting go / We like to go to school for education / But the street life we know don't write no notes / It's like parole with the time we're facing."
 Pusha T appears in the song's middle 8 where he raps about honor and US president Barack Obama, "this is for my niggas with them four baby mamas...this Presidential Rollie don't make me Obama / so don't judge me by my jewelry, please your honor".
 The Huffington Post described "Street Life" as a departure from Rowland's previous "softer sound".
-The standard edition of the album finishes with "Stand in Front of Me", a 50's doo-wop inspired "ode to love".
-The simple production and lyrics include the lines "You just do it / Mean it / Prove it"; Hampp of Billboard said you can expect to hear the song at weddings.
+The standard edition of the album finishes with "Stand in Front of Me", a 1950s' doo-wop inspired "ode to love".
+The simple production and lyrics include the lines "You just do it / Mean it / Prove it"; Hampp of Billboard wrote that one could expect to hear the song at weddings.